iSa5m/codingchallenge/README.md

 # codingchallenge
-the next higher number with the same digits
+The next higher number with the same digits